romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 # Field guide to the mantle section of the Cabo Ortegal Complex

-by Romain Tilhac<sup>1</sup>, Marco A. Lopez-Sanchez<sup>2</sup>, José Alberto Padrón-Navarta<sup>1</sup>, Sergio Llana-Fúnez<sup>2</sup>
+by Romain Tilhac<sup>1</sup>, Marco A. Lopez-Sanchez<sup>2</sup>, Sergio Llana-Fúnez<sup>2</sup>, José Alberto Padrón-Navarta<sup>1</sup>

 <sup>1</sup> Instituto Andaluz de Ciencias de la Tierra (IACT/CSIC);
 <sup>2</sup> Universidad de Oviedo

-> NOTE: This obviously is only a tentative list which we can change as you like to reflect our contribution.
-We can alternatively sign as the Organizing Committee or for instance add "On behalf of the Organizing Committee" to the list above.

-*Version updated on 29/08/24*
+*Version updated on 03/09/24*

 ## 1. Introduction

 The Cabo Ortegal Complex is known to the mantle community for its ultramafic massifs that preserve some of the best outcrops of pyroxenite among orogenic massifs worldwide (**Fig_layered-pyroxenites-1**).
-The main objective of this two-day excursion is to showcase some of these outcrops and get an overview of the geology of the complex.
+The main objective of this two-day excursion is to showcase some of these outcrops, which belong to the high-pressure (HP), high-temperature (HT) units, and get an overview of the geology of the complex.

 - On the first day, we will focus on the mantle rocks exposed in the largest and most lithologically heterogeneous massif of *Herbeira*.
-- On the second, we will cover key petrological and structural features of other high-pressure units of the complex (granulites and eclogites).
+- On the second day, we will cover the main petrological and structural features of other HP-HT units of the complex (granulites and eclogites).

 <img src="cabo-ortegal/fieldguide_figures/layered-pyroxenites-herbeira.jpg"
 style="max-width: 100%; max-height: 500px; height: auto;"/>